amphp/http-server/ASGI.md

 ```

 While ASGI-compliant applications may optionally return more data beginning at index 4 of the response
-array, it is not guaranteed to be supported across ASGI-compliant server platforms.
-Server **MAY**
+array, it is not guaranteed to be supported across ASGI-compliant platforms.
+Servers **MAY**
 also support responses that specify only an entity body, e.g.:

 ```php